ThatsVie/atlas-smiling-school/README.md

 ## Homepage

-### Header/Hero Section
+### Header Section

-The header/hero section includes the following elements:
+The header section includes the following elements:
 - **Logo Section**: Displays the Smileschool logo along with a smiley face icon.
 - **Navigation Bar**: Contains links to different sections of the site, including "Courses," "Pricing," and "Love."

+### Hero Section

+The hero section includes:
 - **Hero Content**: Features a prominent heading "Get Puggy" and emphasizes words like "STUMPY," "BARK," and "LOYAL" to describe the playful nature of pugs.
 A call-to-action button "REGISTER FOR FREE" is also included.
 - **Pro Pugs Section**: Showcases notable pugs with their achievements and titles.